-This article explains the Walt Disney Method in a practical way.
+Disney Method: this article explains the Disney Method in a practical way.
 After reading you will understand the basics of this powerful brainstorming technique.

 To emphasize various perspectives, Disney used the three roles that were discussed simultaneously or consecutively.
 The following patterns of thought in this method are essential factors to achieve success: